christoff-buerger/racr/racr/documentation/ast-annotations.md

 (ast-annotation-remove! n a)
 ```

 Given an AST node `n` and an annotation name `a`, remove any equally named annotation associated with `n` and return its value.
 If no respective annotation was removed, the undefined annotation entity is returned.
-To check if the annotation was defined, the `undefined-annotation?` function can be used.
+To check if the annotation was defined, the `undefined-annotation?` function can be applied on the returned value.
 An exception is thrown, if any attributes of the AST `n` is part of are in evaluation.

 ### `ast-weave-annotations`